learn-static/hist-320/content/1-github.md

 ---

+For the digital portion of this course, we're going to be using the web platform GitHub to store files and create a website.
+Please follow the instructions below for a quick introduction to GitHub.

 Before we get started, let's clarify some terms:

 [Git](https://git-scm.com/) is a popular free, distributed version control system–i.e. a piece of software used to track the history of changes in a folder of files.
 Git can be used on your personal computer, or by online services to track the development of a project, such as…